-With over a decade of experience conducting data center consolidation projects, we are called on from time-to-time to salvage flailing projects, and we see a pattern of common, recurring consolidation errors.
+With over a decade of experience executing data center consolidation projects, we are called on from time-to-time to salvage flailing projects, and we have seen a pattern of common, recurring consolidation errors.
 These errors routinely occur across all industry types.

 Below are our findings organized into 8 common consolidation errors.